cbor-wg/cddl/draft-ietf-cbor-cddl.md

-on the left hand side of a `/` operator is always the intended match, instead of relying on the power of symmetrical choices (for example, note the sequence of alternatives in the rule for `uint`, where the lone zero is behind the longer match alternatives starting with a zero).
+on the left hand side of a `/` operator is always the intended match, instead of relying on the power of symmetrical choices (for example, note the sequence of alternatives in the rule for `uint`, where the lone zero is behind the longer match alternatives that start with a zero).

 The syntax used for expressing the PEG component of CDDL is based on